 NOTICE OF TRANSITION FOR THE ATHLETIC TRAINING PROFESSIONAL DEGREE PROGRAM: The Commission on Accreditation of Athletic Training Education (CAATE) has determined that future Athletic Trainers will need to hold a professional master's degree in Athletic Training to be eligible for certification.
 This means that bachelor-level professional programs are transitioning to master's level programs (and some bachelor degree programs are ending).
 Additional information and clarification is posted on the Athletic Training Undergraduate Degree home page.

-At Michigan State, students entering as freshmen in Fall Semester 2018 will not be able to choose Athletic Training as their major preference.
+At Michigan State University, students entering as freshmen in Fall Semester 2018 will not be able to choose Athletic Training as their major preference.
 You are encouraged to select a major in Kinesiology instead.
 Preparation for application to a Master of Science degree in Athletic Training at MSU (or at another university) can be built into your B.S. in Kinesiology degree program.

 Start with MSU Admissions

-High School students interested in admission to Michigan State University as Kinesiology majors should start by contacting MSU Admissions for information and a link to the online application.
-The Office of Admissions reviews all undergraduate student applications and processes admissions to Colleges on a rolling basis.
+High school students interested in admission to Michigan State University as Kinesiology majors should start by contacting MSU Admissions for information and a link to the online application.
+The Office of Admissions reviews all undergraduate student applications and processes admissions to colleges on a rolling basis.
 Early application is recommended.

 ACT/SAT Test Scores

-Make sure to submit your ACT/SAT test scores, AP or other credit test scores and your High School and dual enrollment transcripts to MSU as part of your application to-do list!
+Make sure to submit your ACT/SAT test scores, AP or other credit test scores and your high school and dual enrollment transcripts to MSU as part of your application to-do list!